Updated: February 22, 2026

 Finish (Power)

 Despite being a guard, Flemings possesses high-level "Rim Pressure" and the ability to dunk through contact.
 His 190 lb frame and 94 vertical explosiveness allow him to challenge bigs at the apex.
 He draws fouls at a high rate (FTr) because he doesn't shy away from the "bump," often initiating contact to move the defender before finishing.
-This "power game" is a rare trait for a freshman and suggests he will be a primary foul-drawer at the professional level.

 Finish (Finesse)